Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 # Virtual Object Kinds

-Vats can use `VatData.defineKind()` to define categories (classes) of virtual data.
+Vats can use `VatData.defineKind()` to define categories (classes) of virtual data (see [Virtual and Durable Objects](../../SwingSet/docs/virtual-objects.md)).
 The effective schema for each "Kind" contains an interface name, a set of `state` property names, and a list of facet names (which may be empty, indicating a single-facet Kind).

 The standard Kind is "single-facet", meaning that each instance of the virtual object yields exactly one "Representative".
 However many security patterns require a collection of "Facet" Representatives which share access to common state.
 These Facets are all created at the same time and returned in a single record called a "cohort".